About Satisfactory Academic Progress (SAP) Overview

 The Accreditation Bureau of Health Education Schools, commonly known as ABHES, requires an institution accredited to develop and enforce a policy for satisfactory progress standards.
 Also, the Higher Education Act of 1965, as amended to date, mandates minimum standards of satisfactory academic progress for students receiving financial aid.
 All semesters of college coursework must be considered, regardless of whether they received aid each semester.
 The standards for determining satisfactory academic progress at the Universal College of Healing Arts (UCHA) are applied in the following area:

-Grade Point Average: A student’s Grade Point Average (GPA) is the qualitative measurement used for their college academic work.
+A student’s Grade Point Average (GPA) is the qualitative measurement used for their college academic work.
 A 2.0 average equals a “C” grade average.
-To stay in the UCHA program, students need to maintain a minimum of 70% per individual class and a cumulative grade average of 75% (GPA 2.5) to graduate and receive a diploma or degree.
+To stay in the UCHA program, students need to maintain a minimum of 70% per individual class and a cumulative grade average of 75%(GPA 2.5) to graduate and receive a diploma or degree.

 The Cumulative Grade Point Average (CGPA) is calculated by dividing the total earned quality points by the total attempted credits.
-The chart below illustrates letter grades, description, percentage points, meaning, and quality points.
+The chart (A1) illustrates letter grades, description, percentage points, meaning, and quality points.